anmcarrow/autobooster/README.md

 Hello there.
-AutoBooster is a simple tool (theat can be installed as as systemd-service) designed to automatically, in dependency of AVG load, enable and disable ["turbo" mode](https://www.intel.com/content/www/us/en/gaming/resources/turbo-boost.html) for Intel CPUs.
+AutoBooster is a simple tool (theat can be installed as as Systemd-service) designed to automatically, in dependency of AVG load, enable and disable ["turbo" mode](https://www.intel.com/content/www/us/en/gaming/resources/turbo-boost.html) for Intel CPUs.

 AutoBooster is developed and designed only for Linux-based OSs.
 It is inspired by the [BoostChanger](https://github.com/nbebaw/boostchanger) and